jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 > Need to sync Entra Trusted Named Locations to MDA?
 Check out https://365bythijs.be/2020/03/31/sync-named-locations-to-mcas-ip-ranges-using-azure-automation/

 ## Enforce MDA Blocks to MDE
+> Note this has a license requirement of E5 and MDE must be in use.
+This option will not appear for Business Premium
 To make any advantage of Unsanctioned 🚫 Apps you'll need to enable this from

 Settings > Cloud Apps > Microsoft Defender For Endpoint